Table of Contents

 If you already have a pair of Bluetooth headphones, this will be an even cheaper option since you don’t need any adapter – Bluetooth is universal technology.
 If you don’t have Bluetooth headphones, you would have to buy a pair and it will cost you more than a pair of regular headphones combined with USB-C to 3.5 (F) adapter but it will be much more convenient solution (no wires).
 If you are thinking about buying Bluetooth headphones/earphones, you should check out our article on best Bluetooth earbuds.

-We’ve come to the end of our article on 6 best USB-C headphones.
+We’ve come to the end of our article on 6 best USB-C headphones in 2021.
 If you liked it, please share it and subscribe to our mailing list.

 Your AudioReputation Team